Bira/octopus-carnival/_posts/2017-08-25-dfrpg-review.md

 fiddlier.
 I will _play_ D&D 5th edition if no other alternative presents itself, but it doesn't look very exciting to GM.
-Earlier editions add to that an elaborate list of varied complaints that I'm sure anyone familiar with them can guess, and I'm not one of enlightened souls who can forget about them for long enough to enjoy a session.
+Earlier editions add to that an elaborate list of varied complaints that I'm sure anyone familiar with them can guess, and I'm not one of those enlightened souls who can forget about them for long enough to enjoy a session.

 The **Dungeon Fantasy Roleplaying Game** has a premise that's exactly like that of Basic D&D (one of the most popular OSR darlings), married to a ruleset that